 Playa Cocles is one of the nicest beaches near the chill beach town of Puerto Viejo with soft white sand and crystal clear turquoise water.
 This 1.6 kilometre (1 mile) long white sandy beach is some of the most developed beaches near Puerto Viejo with cafes and restaurants around.
 There are also street food stalls, surf shacks and even a volleyball and slack line set up on the beach.

 Playa Cocles is one of the best beaches to surf along Costa Rica’s Southern Caribbean coast.
 Therefore the waves are sometimes too big to safely swim here.
 But you can still have a very good time here with plenty of other activities around.
-During sunset you can experience the real Costa Rican Pura Vida vibes with lots of locals and expats gathering at the beach with music, drinks and good vibes.
+During sunset you can experience the real Costa Rican Pura Vida vibes.
+You will see lots of locals and expats gathering at the beach with music, drinks and good vibes.

 Read in our complete guide everything about Playa Cocles